-This CLE webinar will prepare litigators to depose or defend depositions of named plaintiffs in class and collective actions.
+This CLE course will prepare litigators to depose or defend depositions of named plaintiffs in class and collective actions.
 The panel will outline techniques for adequately preparing and questioning named plaintiffs and offer strategies to leverage deposition testimony during certification, settlement, and trial.

 - Timing of deposition

 - Questioning named plaintiffs and responding to objections

 - Preparing named plaintiff for deposition and objecting to questions

 - Using exhibits